DAAC-A00/investnow327/README.md

 This project implements a simple application with the following features:
-1.  서비스 단순 설명 (Service Description)
-2. Counter
+1. Counter
-3. To-Do List
+2. To-Do List
+3. Exchange Rates
+4. Tickers

 # 상세